Updated March 24, 2019 | By Wilson Kehoe Winingham staff

 Under Indiana law, contributory negligence can serve as a complete bar to recovery in a tort claims act case.
 If a defendant is a medical provider or government institution, a finding of contributory negligence on the part of the plaintiff could prevent any and all recovery of damages.
 However, because the Indiana Supreme Court affirmed the rebuttable presumption for a minor, Kodi was found free of negligence.
 The appellate court ruling was overturned and the original trial court’s ruling was affirmed, allowing the Pipes family to recover damages.

-If your loved one died as a result of negligence, you are urged to contact the Indianapolis Wrongful Death Attorneys of Wilson Kehoe Winingham.
+If your loved one died as a result of negligence, you are urged to contact an Indianapolis wrongful death lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.